benjiebob/SMALify/README.md

 #### Running on your own data
 The first job is to source keypoint/silhouette data for your input images.

-##### StanfordExtra Joint Prediction
-   1. TODO: Release model for dog keypoint prediction, trained on StanfordExtra
-##### Manual Annotation (LabelMe)
+1. Manual Annotation
-   1. I recommend using [LabelMe](https://github.com/wkentaro/labelme), which is fantastic software that makes annotating keypoints / silhouettes efficient.
+   1a.
+I recommend using [LabelMe](https://github.com/wkentaro/labelme), which is fantastic software that makes annotating keypoints / silhouettes efficient.
-   2. Install the software, and then load the joint annotation execute
+   1b.
+Install the software, and then load the joint annotation execute
       ```
       labelme --labels labels.txt --nosortlabels
       ```
-   3. Next, generate the silhouette annotations
+   1c.
+Next, generate the silhouette annotations
       ```
       # TODO
       ```
-   4. TODO: Write script to load labelme files
+   1d.
+TODO: Write script to load labelme files
+2. StanfordExtra Joint Prediction
+   2a.
+TODO: Release model for dog keypoint prediction, trained on StanfordExtra
-##### CreaturesGreatAndSMAL (CGAS) Joint Prediction
+3. CreaturesGreatAndSMAL (CGAS) Joint Prediction
-   1. TODO: Release training/testing scripts for CreaturesGreatAndSMAL joint prediction, OJA methods etc.
+   3a.
+TODO: Release training/testing scripts for CreaturesGreatAndSMAL joint prediction, OJA methods etc.

 ### Acknowledgements
 If you find this fitting code and/or BADJA dataset useful for your research, please consider citing the following paper: